 When you're zooming down a mountain pass on a loaded touring bike, you will be counting on reliable, well-adjusted brakes.
 Most high-quality models will do the job, but there are some things you should consider before picking a brake set for your touring bike.
-This article will describe the pros and cons of the three most prominent styles of brakes and help you decide what is best for you.

 Disc brakes are the most significant advance in bicycle technology since suspension.
 Without question, they are the most precise and powerful style of brake.
 A few of the manufacturers already have them honed in well for bicycle use.
 The leader is Hayes Brake of Wisconsin, the same company that makes brakes for Harley Davidson and Ford.